 Our population of English Learners continues to grow.
 In 2004, the number of students served by our program was 62.
 In 2012, we began the school year with 325 ELs.
-This year we are serving over 830 active EL students and monitoring the progress of 225 former ELs.
-These students attend all three of our schools, from kindergarten through the 12th grade.
+This year we are serving over 850 active EL students and monitoring the progress of over 200 former ELs.
+These students attend school at all three of our campuses, from kindergarten through the 12th grade.

 They come from many different countries throughout the world.
 These include: Benin, Cambodia, China, Colombia, Congo, the Dominican Republic, Ethiopia, Gabon, Ghana, Guatemala, India, Mexico, Micronesia, Nepal, Nigeria, Peru, Rwanda, Senegal, Togo and Vietnam.
 Many of the students were actually born in the United States but live in homes where languages other than English are spoken.
-About 62% speak Spanish and 10% speak Nepali, while the remainder speak over 20 different languages, including French, Twi, Fulani and Pohnpeian.
+About 63% speak Spanish and 7% speak Nepali, while the remainder speak over 20 different languages, including French, Twi, Fulani, Awakateko, Swhaili and Pohnpeian.
 Some of them speak English with a high degree of proficiency; others are just beginning to learn the basics.

 Research shows that it takes second language learners two to three years to learn basic interpersonal communicative skills (BICS) and five to seven years to achieve cognitive academic language proficiency (CALP) if they have had two to three years of first language schooling in their native country (Jim Cummins, 1981).
 If the student has not had schooling in his/her first language, it can take seven to ten years or more to attain CALP (Virginia Collier, 1995).